Friday, March 27, 2009

 work great for this are: herbs (rosemary, thyme, sage, lavender), mini

-palms, mini schefflera, young Shasta daisies, sunflowers seedlings, young
+palms, mini schefflera, perennial plants such as Shasta daisies, sunflowers seedlings, young

 ornamental grasses or bamboo as well as starter plants such as tomatoes.